tibia-oce/ovh-cloud/src/ansible/keys/readme.md

 # SSH Public Keys

-This directory contains public SSH keys used for server access.
+This directory contains YOUR public SSH keys used for server access.

+Ensure only the .pub keys in this directory belong to users you want to provide SSH access to.

-- Add your public keys (`.pub` files) to this directory
+- Add your public keys (`.pub` files) to this directory.
 - Keys will be added to authorized_keys for admin and deploy users
 - Only public keys should be stored here (never private keys)